codeboten/github-action-to-otlp/README.md

 # Github Action to OTLP

+*NOTE: This is still work in progress.
+Currently it's using the Lightstep Launcher for getting up and going quickly, but I will make this a generic OTLP exporter if there's interest*

-This action outputs Github Action workflows and jobs details to OTLP.
+This action outputs Github Action workflows and jobs details to OTLP via gRPC.

 ## Inputs